 Below we list a few of Chicago's best music venues to check out.

-Join the rest of the foot-tapping crowd in Millennium Park on September 1 to enjoy Chicago’s annual free Jazz Festival (starts August 23).
+Join the rest of the foot-tapping crowd in Millennium Park to enjoy Chicago’s annual free Jazz Festival.

 TIP: Learn more about Millennium Park on our Pay-What-You-Like walking tour of the Loop & Millennium Park.